ilosvideos/api-docs/source/includes/_video.md

 # Video API

-The Video API allows you to retrieve information about your videos on ilos.
+The Video API allows you to retrieve information about your videos on VidGrid.

 ## Get Video Duration